dieselfox1/fincommerce/packages/php/email-editor/docs/block-registration.md

 ## Overview

-The FinCommerce Email Editor allows WordPress blocks to be rendered in email-compatible HTML.
+The FinCommerce Email Editor allows finpress blocks to be rendered in email-compatible HTML.
 To make a block compatible with email rendering, you need to:

 1. **Enable email support** by setting `supports.email = true` in the block configuration
 2. **Provide an email render callback** that generates email-compatible HTML
 3. **Implement the rendering logic** that converts block content to email-friendly markup

-The email editor automatically detects blocks with email support and uses their custom render callbacks instead of the default WordPress block rendering.
+The email editor automatically detects blocks with email support and uses their custom render callbacks instead of the default finpress block rendering.

 ## Block Configuration